-The turmoil in the financial markets has adversely affected the market capitalizations of many biotechnology companies, including us, and generally made equity and debt financing more difficult to obtain.
+Turmoil in the financial markets has adversely affected the market capitalizations of many biotechnology companies, including us, and generally made equity and debt financing more difficult to obtain.
 This, coupled with other factors, may limit access to financing over the near-term future.
 This could have a material adverse effect on our ability to access funding pursuant to our CEFF or from other sources on acceptable terms, or at all, and our stock price may suffer further as a result.

-If the price of our common stock trades below \$1.00 per share for a sustained period, our common stock may be delisted from the Nasdaq Global Market.
+If the price of our common stock trades below \$1.00 per share for a sustained period or we do not meet other continued listing requirements, our common stock may be delisted from the Nasdaq Global Market.

 The Nasdaq Global Market imposes, among other requirements, listing maintenance standards as well as minimum bid and public float requirements.
-In particular, Nasdaq rules require us to maintain a minimum bid price of \$1.00 per share of our common stock.
-Our stock did trade below \$1.00 per share earlier in 2009.
-If the closing bid price of our common stock is below \$1.00 per share for 30 consecutive trading days, we would fail to be in compliance with Nasdaq's continued listing standards and, if we are unable to cure the non-compliance within 180 days, our common stock may be delisted from the Nasdaq Global Market and we may not be able to maintain the continued listing of our common stock on the Nasdaq Global Market.
+In particular, Nasdaq rules require us to maintain a minimum bid price of \$1.00 per share of our common stock and to have a specified level of stockholder equity.
+If the closing bid price of our common stock is below \$1.00 per share for 30 consecutive trading days or do not meet the applicable stockholder equity threshold, we would fail to be in compliance with Nasdaq's continued listing standards and, if we are unable to cure the non-compliance within 180 days, our common stock may be delisted from the Nasdaq Global Market and we may not be able to maintain the continued listing of our common stock on the Nasdaq Global Market.
 Delisting could adversely affect the market liquidity of our common stock and the market price of our common stock could decrease.
 Such delisting could also adversely affect our ability to obtain financing for the continuation of our operations.